Canvas: Drying, Storage, and Recovering from Mildew

 The pattern that keeps natural canvas in long-term good condition is less intensive than it might appear from the above, but it requires consistency rather than occasional heroic intervention.

 After each significant use: rinse in fresh water if salt-contaminated, hang or spread to dry fully before bagging or stowing.
-This alone eliminates the majority of mildew problems.
+This single habit eliminates the majority of mildew problems before they require any of the remedial work described in this note.

 Each season: inspect all canvas thoroughly before the sailing season begins.
 Check seams and bolt ropes for thread condition by running a thumbnail along the seam line.
 Check fold lines for crease damage.
 Check corners and clew areas for wear.
 Address anything found while the weather is good and the boat is not needed urgently.

 Every two to three seasons, or whenever the canvas is wetting out rather than shedding water: retreat.
-The cutch-alum-soap sequence can be applied to the whole piece or to affected areas locally.
+The cutch-alum-soap sequence can be applied to the whole piece or locally to affected areas.
 Wax reproofing by the friction method is adequate for maintenance reproofing on previously treated canvas in reasonable condition; the full hot wax treatment for canvas that has been neglected or thoroughly cleaned.

 Every five years or so: assess whether the canvas is worth continued maintenance or has reached the point where the cost of retreatment exceeds the value of what remains.
 Well-maintained natural canvas can outlast the useful life of the boat it serves.
 Unmaintained canvas typically does not survive a decade.
 The difference is almost entirely in the rinse-and-dry discipline applied after every use — unglamorous, routine, and disproportionately effective.